 SAP (Semi-Additive PCB Process) – Top 5 Questions Regarding Stack Up

-In a previous blog post, we took a 10,000-foot view and went through a basic introduction to SAP.
-This Semi-Additive Process is an additional tool in the PCB fabricators toolbox that enables them to provide features sizes for trace width and spacing that are 25 microns, (1 mil) and below depending on the fabricators imaging equipment.
-This provides much more flexibility to breakout out tight BGA areas and the ability to shrink overall circuit size and/ or reduce the number of circuit layers in the design. https://resources.altium.com/p/sap-semi-additive-pcb-process-basics
+In a previous blog post, we took a 10,000-foot view and went through a basic introduction to SAP (semi-additive process).
+This refers to an additional tool in the PCB fabricators' toolbox that enables them to provide feature sizes for trace width and spacing that are 25 microns, (1 mil) and below depending on the fabricators' imaging equipment.
+This provides much more flexibility to breakout out tight BGA areas and the ability to shrink overall circuit size and/ or reduce the number of circuit layers in the design.

 One typical approach is to use SAP layers on the layers required to route tight pitch components, often reducing the overall number of layers and also reducing the number of lamination cycles required.
 Then using subtractive etch layers for power and ground layers and routing layers that do not require fine feature sizes.

 Does the entire layer need to have the same trace and space dimension?

 No, in fact, it is common that we discuss this new fabrication technique in terms of the lower limits of the feature sizes that are able to be fabricated, but the process is not limited to only finer feature sizes.
 The SAP processes move the limiting factor for fabrication from the etching process to the photolithography process.
 Independent of the seed layer of copper selected, which may be a thin copper foil, (mSAP), or an ultra-thin layer of electroless copper (semi-additive process), the dry film resist is patterned, and electrolytic copper is then used to form the printed circuit board traces that were patterned.